Kyrgyzstan bans rallies, imposes curfew to end turmoil

 Another politician was badly injured amid the clashes on the square, and several other people were also hurt.

 Jeenbekov, who kept a low profile for most of the past week, used the infighting between his foes to dig in.
-He met with the new chief of the military General Staff Friday, saying that he relies on the armed forces to help restore order.
+He met with the new chief of the military General Staff on Friday, saying that he relies on the armed forces to help restore order.

 “We are witnessing a real threat to the existence of our state,” Jeenbekov said in a statement late Friday.
 “The peaceful life of our citizens mustn’t be sacrificed to political passions.”